CBEP-SoCB/Presumpscot_WQ_sum/Analysis/E.coli_Analysis.md

 ## Graphic by Site and Year

 First, we display graphics of all sites with at least five years of data.
-We do not use this graphic in SoCB, a being too complex.
-Also, as we have no evidence for long-term trends in water quality across all sites, we can simplify the presentation in SoCB if we focus only on sites for which we have recent data.
+We do not use this graphic in SoCB, as we judge it too complex.
+As we have no evidence for long-term trends in water quality, we can simplify the presentation in SoCB if we focus only on sites for which we have recent data.

 ``` r
 Ecoli_counts <- presumpscot_data %>%